 The dentist can use several aids to perform “bite tests” where the patient is instructed to bite on various items such as a toothpick, cotton roll, wooden stick,or a commercially available Tooth Slooth(an instrument specifically designed to aid in the diagnosis of fractures).

 |The dentist may ask the patient to bite on a tooth slooth to determine where the crack is.|

 1. Fine crack with tooth structure intact

 Usually patient experiences on and off pain during food intake after the minor crack.
 If there is no continuous pain, no treatment is required.
 However, the patient has to follow up regularly by a dentist so that treatment can be instituted once the cracks become bigger.

 2. Chipped tooth/tooth fracture involving only the enamel.

-This occurs commonly if the person is not careful when biting on hard food or has the bad habit of using the front teeth to bite off.
-If the tooth fracture involves only the enamel, except for the look, the patient usually has no complain of pain taking food or drink.
+This occurs commonly if the person is not careful when biting on hard food or has the bad habit of using the front teeth to bite off strings or open bottle cap.
+If the tooth fracture involves only the enamel, the patient usually has no complain of pain taking food or drink.

-The chipped tooth can be easily restored by bonding using a composite material/tooth colored filling material with minimal cutting/tooth preparation.
+The chipped tooth can easily be restored by bonding using a composite material/tooth colored filling material with minimal tooth cutting/tooth preparation.

 Patient must be careful not to bite hard on the tooth to avoid the filling chipping off under force.